yTax/steam-id-checker/README.md

 - [ ] Add an option to generate targets (3c, 3l, 4c and 4l usernames).
 - [ ] Add discord webhook support, this might not be a good idea because of how often valid IDs are found.
 - [ ] Add a turbo to quickly claim usernames.
 Proxy support might also be needed for this.
+- [ ] Add some comments because i was too lazy to do it.
+I think the code is very easy to understand though.

 ## Credits